beameio/beame-sdk/README.md

         });
 ```
 ### Input parameters:
-    host - edge hostName (pass <null> if you use environment variable - see below)
+*`host` - edge hostName (pass <null> if you use environment variable - see below)
-    PROJECT_NAME - name of environment variable that contains edgeClient hostname
-    (pass <null> if you provided full hostname in first parameter)
+*`PROJECT_NAME` - name of environment variable that contains edgeClient hostname (pass <null> if you provided full hostname in first parameter)
-    appExpress - express object.
+*`appExpress` - express object.
 If you don't need express in your pplication, pass <null>
-    function(data,app){} - callback, returned app - created http object
+*`function(data,app){}` - callback, returned app - created http object

-### Arrange your front-end and run your new beame server with:
-    `node your_new_server.js`
-###This will print your routable hostname into console in case of successful run.

-# Copy-paste example of https server with express support:
+# Copy-paste example of https server with express support
-## steps to take before you run below code:
+## Steps to take before you run below code:
-register as developeri in: `https://registration.beameio.net/`
+Register as developeri in: `https://registration.beameio.net/`
 on receiving confirmation e-mail, copy-paste-run a command provided in e-mail body
-should look like: `beame creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671`
+should look like:
+`beame creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671`
-## create web page with you preferred software (like Keynote -> export HTML on Mac)
+Create web page with you preferred software (like Keynote -> export HTML on Mac)
-store your new web application in `public` folder in directory of your future web server.
+Store your new web page in `public` folder in directory of your future web server.
 in same location install `npm install beame-sdk`
 create index.js and copy-paste into it code below
 run it with `node index.js`
 in console output you will see something like:
-###`{ Hostname: 'h3a6ipg1jz95x35n.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net' }`
+`{ Hostname: 'h3a6ipg1jz95x35n.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net' }`
-##go to web brower and direct it to your new secure web server by adding `https://` to the Hostname from console output
+Go to web brower and direct it to your new secure web server by adding `https://` to the Hostname from console output
-that's that.
+That's that.
 You have your own https server running on your local machine, available from allover the world :)
 ```
 "use strict";
 var beameSDK = require ("beame-sdk");